 Man, there is… a lot going on with this drawing (good, bad, and ugly).
 I don’t know if I can talk about this coherently, so let’s just take an inventory of some of the weirdness here:

-- Cartoony proportions on the heroine are executed poorly, making her look like a big boobed midget.
+- Cartoony proportions on the heroine are executed poorly, making her look like a big boobed dwarf.
 Maybe that’s not so bad?
 I’m undecided.

 - Blunderbuss with skull-and-crossbones relief sculpted on the stock.
 The execution isn’t great, but come on, that’s a decent idea, right?